Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Extraneous solutions to congruences

 The proof of statement~\ref{logbase2mod3} is analogous, and we leave it to the reader. \end{proof}

-When we look at cases of equation~\eqref{EQ:sumof2s} with larger values of~$n$, we will find that we will need to include information gleaned from moduli divisible by primes $p$ such that the order of $3$ modulo $p$ is divisible by quite large powers of~$2$.
+When we look at cases of equation~\eqref{EQ:sumof2s} with larger values of~$n$, we will find that Lemma~\ref{L:newsolution} tells us that we will need to include information gleaned from moduli divisible by primes $p$ such that the order of $3$ modulo $p$ is divisible by quite large powers of~$2$.
 In Section~\ref{S:2} we show how we can work our way up to such moduli.